Which of the following is the balanced complete ionic equation fo... | Channels for Pearson+

 Identify the reactants and products in the given chemical equation: K2SO4(aq) + CaI2(aq) → CaSO4(s) + KI(aq).

-Write the net ionic equation by removing the spectator ions from the complete ionic equation: SO4^2-(aq) + Ca^2+(aq) → CaSO4(s).
+Write the net ionic equation by removing the spectator ions, leaving only the ions that participate in forming the precipitate: Ca^2+(aq) + SO4^2-(aq) → CaSO4(s).

 Watch next